 The rise of the remote worker presents opportunities for your businesses to grow quickly and offer job flexibility that will let you source talent from all over the world.
 Plugging in from the couch or the local hipster coffee place can work particularly well for writing teams, as there is so much quiet, independent work that can be done.

-But overseeing remote writing teams has its complexities.
+But managing a distributed writing team has its complexities.
 There are logistical challenges, including sourcing, managing and scaling the writing team that will create your content.
 So how do you build, manage and grow a distributed workforce?

 1. Find experienced writers

 Let’s get this out of the way: experienced writers will cost you more.
 But in the end, their efficiency will save you money.
 When you hire a content writer, find someone with a wide breadth of experience who sets pricing based on their productivity and ability to hit deadlines.

 2. Understand the skillset required for the job

 Writing is a very generic term for a diverse set of jobs.
 We can all, for the most part, write something.
 But to turn out content for a specific audience or strategy, you need to understand what kind of content should be created.
 Having a solid sense for what you want to create before you hire will help you identify the right remote writer.

 If you want to tell a story about your company or brand, try someone with a background in long-form journalism.
 If you want sharp, witty copy for your website, find someone who has worked the copy desk for an agency or marketing department.

 We have a small stable of strong writers at Beegit, and before I bring in anyone new I always ask for samples across different publications, sites or formats.
 Good writers always have them.
 Seeing samples from multiple places shows that a writer is truly talented and wasn’t just boosted up by a quality editor.